Node.js

 # Install node.js

-Go to https://nodejs.org/en/ (opens new window).
-Download and install the latest LTS version (the left one) of Node.
-Node updates almost weekly.
-By the time you read this, there is probably already a newer version available.
+Go to https://nodejs.org/en/download (opens new window).
+Download and install the latest LTS version of Node.
+Node.js is updated frequently, so a newer LTS version may be available by the time you read this.

 Install node.js